 Some of the pre-requisite courses are on-line but none of the Athletic Training core classes are online

 Students may begin applying in January of each year.
 Applications are accepted through February 1st.
 Students must be admitted to USF prior to applying to the program.

 The program is 2 years in length including summers.

 Our students have classes daily in the morning and clinical experiences in the afternoons and evenings.
-The Athletic Training Education Program utilizes an alternative calendar that may not match the main-campus calendar.
+The Athletic Training Program utilizes an alternative calendar that may not match the main-campus calendar.

-Due to the clinical education component of the Athletic Training Education Program, it is very difficult to work while in this program.
-The Athletic Training Education Program is a full-time program with hours that are often variable and sometimes unpredictable.
+Due to the clinical education component of the Athletic Training Program, it is very difficult to work while in this program.
+The Athletic Training Program is a full-time program with hours that are often variable and sometimes unpredictable.
 We advise students not to work if at all possible while in the USF ATEP.

-Due to the clinical education component of the Athletic Training Education Program, it is very difficult to participate in intercollegiate athletics, especially at the Division I level where the expectations for time committment to the sport are extensive.
+Due to the clinical education component of the Athletic Training Program, it is very difficult to participate in intercollegiate athletics, especially at the Division I level where the expectations for time commitment to the sport are extensive.
 Once admitted to the program, students are in class from 8-12 daily and performing clinical experience in the afternoons and evenings often at the same time the athletic teams are practicing.
-Students generally have to make a decision if accepted into the Athletic Training Education Program of being an athletic training student or an athlete.
+Students generally have to make a decision if accepted into the Athletic Training Program of being an athletic training student or an athlete.